iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.6 (159)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 4 reviews"/>
 </p>

+> Hi .
+I am register with NHS since 2016.
+Last week I try book to have vaccine but show me I am not eligible .
+If I work in warehouse can be considerate job in first line ?<br> :date: __2021-03-20 13:24:36__

+> Still switched on yet it keeps telling me that my phone's location isn't switched on - BUT it is.
+I have also tried to do this via phone settings for location and from the app itself... however, there no screen buttons to do this.
+Update.
+Switch off contact tracing.
+Cancel reminders, wait a minute and switch back on.
+A pop-up window allows switching location back on.
+THIS HAS SINCE REVERTED TO THE ERROR MESSAGE AGAIN.<br> :date: __2021-03-18 20:36:50__

+> Work ok but not every shop have the code to scan also sometime i dont like keeping my Bluetooth on<br> :date: __2021-03-18 18:10:37__

+> For some reason I can't find out my covid test result.
+It's quite annoying.<br> :date: __2021-03-16 18:39:44__

+> Update still working fine, whatever told me to isolate is now behaving.
+No more false isolate, instructions 4 star given.
+Despite false isolations, I've given it a third chance.
+Currently its behaving as I would expect.
+Its not giving isolation messages and that's because I'm not mixing still.
+Its 5 weeks with trace on and no more false positives.
+SO FAR.
+Ive marked it up to 3 and will see how it goes.<br> :date: __2021-03-16 11:29:19__

 > I was told to self isolate, but I had not been out or spoke to any body<br> :date: __2021-03-11 01:09:46__